 This can be annoying, but it’s a common method that businesses use to provide free apps and services.
 Nothing is truly free; you’re paying for the app by letting companies advertise to you.

 Paribus states explicitly that they never sell your data.
 However, they do allow third parties to use it in aggregate (i.e., anonymized form) to perform certain tasks, including directing contextually-relevant advertisements to you.

 Paribus vs. Earny

-The Earny app is similar to Paribus in some respects: it links to your email to get you refunds for price drops and late shipping, and both companies work with a similar list of vendors (Amazon, Target, the Gap-owned stores, etc.).
+The Earny app is similar to Paribus in some respects: it links to your email to get you refunds for price drops and late shipping, and both companies monitor a similar list of vendors.

 The similarities stop there, however.
 Paribus is 100% free, whereas Earny charges a monthly subscription of $2.99.
-Plus, Paribus works with several more vendors than Earny does.
+Plus, Paribus monitors several more vendors than Earny does.